 Want to know who feeds the world?

-What gives Cat hope?
+What gives Kia hope?

 Unless otherwise noted, all the art and content was created by Blake Lavia and TZINTZUN.